biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Jesse Creason
     * Bronson Clark
     * Chelsea Clark
+* **Preliminaries**:
+  * Round 1: Lost to Living Waters Chapel, Lebanon, PA 60 to 190
+  * Round 2: Lost to First A/G, Appleton, WI 15 to 115
+  * Round 3: Lost to Mountain View A/G, Las Vegas, NV 25 to 265
+  * Round 4: Lost to Adat Yeshua Messianic Center, Overland Park, KS 110 to 220
+  * Round 5: Lost to Chester Christian Center, Chesterland, OH 65 to 155
+  * Round 6: Lost to First A/G, Shreveport, LA 55 to 170
+  * Round 7: Lost to Tacoma Life Center, Tacoma, WA 85 to 205
 * **Round Robin**:
   * Round 1: Lost to Central A/G, Superior, WI 45 to 90
   * Round 2: Lost to First A/G, Aurora, CO 45 to 140